 The two principal open tunings have old names: Vastopol and Spanish.
-Rather than conceptualize tunings by a letter name that corresponds to a particular key (i.e., “open A” or “open D”), it’s useful to think of them in terms of the intervals of which they’re composed.
+Rather than conceptualize tunings by a letter name that corresponds to a particular key (i.e., “open-A” or “open-D”), it’s useful to think of them in terms of the intervals of which they’re composed.
 That’s what these names are about.
 Vastopol tuning, usually an open D or E major chord, is named for a popular 19th-century guitar instrumental called “Sebastopol.”
 (It’s a port on the Black Sea, the scene of a pivotal engagement in the Crimean War!)
-Try these tunings in progression at the link below.
+Try these tunings in progression in this lesson.

 To get into open-C tuning, tune the low E string down two whole steps to C. Bring the A string down a whole step to G and the D string down a whole step to C. Leave the G string where it is, raise the B string half a step to C, and leave the high E string alone.
-From low to high, the tuning is: C G C G C E. Once you’ve done that, click on the link below for a a simple phrase worked out over an alternating-thumb accompaniment with the I (C), IV (F), and V (G) chords in the key of C major.
+From low to high, the tuning is: C G C G C E. Once you’ve done that, check out this lesson for a a simple phrase worked out over an alternating-thumb accompaniment with the I (C), IV (F), and V (G) chords in the key of C major.

 Reimagining Bluesman Robert Johnson in Open-G Tuning